Venkata Padmanabhan: Awards and honors

 The Association for Computing Machinery elected Padmanabhan as a Distinguished Scientist in 2009 and as a Fellow in 2016.
 He was elected a Fellow of Institute of Electrical and Electronics Engineers in 2012 and of the Indian National Academy of Engineering in 2014.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 2016.
+The following year, Padmanabhan became a laureate of the Asian Scientist 100 by the Asian Scientist.
+He has also received test-of-time paper awards from ACM SIGMOBILE in 2016 and 2019, ACM SenSys in 2019, and ACM SIGMM in 2020 (Honourable Mention for 2002).
+He was also among those recognized with the SIGCOMM Networking Systems Award 2020 for being among the "leading source code committers to ns-2".